probmods/probmods2/chapters/04-patterns-of-inference.md

 This view is consistent with findings by cognitive psychologists that at least in early vision, these different stimulus dimensions are not integrated but processed in a sequential, modular fashion.
 Yet vision is at heart about constructing a unified and coherent percept of a three-dimensional scene from the patterns of light falling on our retinas.
 That is, vision is causal inference on a grand scale.
-Its output is a rich description of the objects, surface properties and relations in the world that are not themselves directly grasped by the brain but that are the true causes of the input---low-level stimulation of the retinal.
+Its output is a rich description of the objects, surface properties and relations in the world that are not themselves directly grasped by the brain but that are the true causes of the input---low-level stimulation of the retina.
 Solving this problem requires integration of many appearance features across an image, and this results in the potential for massive effects of explaining away and screening off.

-In vision, the luminance of a surface depends on two factors, the illumination of the surface (how much light is hitting it) and its reflectance.
+In vision, the luminance of a surface depends on two factors, the illumination of the surface (how much light is hitting it) and its intrinsic reflectance.
 The actual luminance is the product of the two factors.
 Thus luminance is inherently ambiguous.
 The visual system has to determine what proportion of the luminance is due to reflectance and what proportion is due to the illumination of the scene.